-3. A configuration screen appears for the connector that you are configuring.
+- 3. A configuration screen appears for the connector that you are configuring.
 The title bar shows the integration broker and connector names.
-You can fill in all the field values to complete the definition now, or you can save the file and complete the fields later.
+You can fill in all the field values to complete the definition now, or you can save the file and complete the fields later. - 4.
+To save the file, click File>Save>To File or File>Save>To Project.
+To save to a project, System Manager must be running.